Interested in exploring teaching?

 Part time opportunities (generally evenings and weekends)

 Computing Part-time Studies is looking for current IT industry experts who would like to teach at night and on the weekends.
 We have expanded in several areas including big data, business intelligence and analytics.
-There are also openings in Java, C++ and MS SQL Server SSIS.
+There are current openings in big data, advanced analytics, Java, C++ and MS SQL Server SSIS.
 Instructors ideally teach tools and techniques they use in their own day job.

 The following courses may have current instructional opportunities: